HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/CONFIGURATION.md

 Since version 1.1 it's possible to configure the program by creating a configuration file at the same location as `Windows11DragAndDropToTaskbarFix.exe`.
 The configuration file should be named: `Windows11DragAndDropToTaskbarFixConfig.txt`.
 You can automate this process by clicking on the Mona Lisa Megan Fox `Tray icon` and then `Configure...` from the menu.
 It will create the correct file and open this GitHub page for reference.

 When you modify `Windows11DragAndDropToTaskbarFixConfig.txt`, the program will ask you to automatically restart itself.
-So you don't need to go to the Task Manager each time you want to test something.
+So you don't need to restart it each time you want to test something.

 You can include the following variables to your `Windows11DragAndDropToTaskbarFixConfig.txt` file: